Thejaa97/Credit_Card_Financial_Dashboard/README.md

 This primary objective of this project is to develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrices and trends enabling stakeholders to monitor and analyze credit card operations effectively.

 ## Dataset Overview
-This project uses four CSV files such as credit card transaction details, credit card customer details and latest weekly recorded details for each aspect of the project.
+This project uses four CSV files such as credit card transaction details, customer weekly details and latest weekly recorded details for each aspect of the project.

 ## Outline of the Steps
  1. Project Overview